swcarpentry/DEPRECATED-bc/git/intermediate/00-intro.md

 each one will spend a lot of time waiting for the other to finish, but if they work on their own copies and email changes back and forth, things will be lost, overwritten, or duplicated.
-Barbara and Candace also fear
-this process of communicating changes to code, data, figures, and text won't scale as they add more scientists to their team.
+Barbara and Candace also worry this process of communicating changes to code, data, figures, and text won't scale as they add more scientists to their team.